Purdue-CS193/homework-0-kgupt07/index.md

 - The instructors!
 They are so enthusiastic, sweet and helpful, creating a really conducive learning environment.
 - The actual content: it is all very helpful, and will definitely help me in my CS classes, wehre I a already expected to know this stuff.
 - The lecture hall is very cool!
 - this assignment makes me feel like a cool hacker.
-I like it.
+I like it😎

-You can use the [editor on GitHub](https://github.com/kalutes/CS193_Fall18_Lab1/edit/master/index.md) to maintain and preview the content for your website in Markdown files.

-Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.

-### Markdown
+Markdown conventions(for future reference):

-Markdown is a lightweight and easy-to-use syntax for styling your writing.
-It includes conventions for

 ```markdown
 Syntax highlighted code block